inc2734/smart-custom-fields/readme.txt

 = 1.4.0 =
 * refactoring controllers.
 * Add term custom fields.
+* Add filter hook smart-cf-is_use_default_when_not_saved
+* Changed to the default value is used if the value has not been saved.
+If you want to revert to the previous behavior, return false in smart-cf-is_use_default_when_not_saved.

 = 1.3.2 =
 * Add preview size setting in the image field.